 What You'll Find On This Page

-Something to be aware of is that there is an alternate bus from Split to Zadar or Zadar to Split route which takes the old coastal road and stops in various towns between Zadar and Split.
+Something to be aware of is that there is an alternate Split to Zadar or Zadar to Split route that takes the old coastal road and stops in various towns between Zadar and Split.
 This prolongs the journey significantly and can take up to 4 hours.
 Be sure to check before you buy your tickets.

-Private Transfer from Split to Zadar
+Private Transfer From Split To Zadar

-Zadar to Split Ferry
+Split To Zadar Ferry

 The short answer is that there is currently no Split to Zadar ferry.
 What many holidaymakers are doing is to sail from Split to Zadar.
 It’s a great way of combining a transfer between the two cities and some luxurious sailing.
-If time is of the essence sailing from Split to Zadar or Zadar to Split is definitely not a good idea.
+If time is of the essence, sailing from Split to Zadar or Zadar to Split is definitely not a good idea.

-Zadar to Split Train
+Split To Zadar Train